Point of Sale API Overview

 Processing fees for transactions initiated with the Point of Sale API are identical to fees for transactions initiated directly from the Square Point of Sale application.
 For more information, see Learn About Square's Fees.

 The Point of Sale API cannot be directly integrated with the Payments API to get the payment details from a POS transaction.
 However, you can still use the Point of Sale API transaction ID to get the payment details by making a set of related Square API calls.
-For more information, see Payments Integration.
+For more information, see Payments API Integration.

 A complete mobile POS solution is comprised of a mobile device, a Square card reader, mobile device logic, and a backend service that uses the Catalog API to get items and services for purchase.